 The Sooke Fire Rescue Department provides a wide range of emergency and non-emergency services to the District of Sooke.
 You will be able to find information on all of our divisions, Paid On-Call and career opportunities, community relations initiatives, and fire safety on this website.
 The services provided include:

 - Emergency Medical Services (First Responder)

 - Community Relations

 The District of Sooke takes great pride in the professionalism and quality service provided by all of our Fire Department career staff and Paid On-Call Firefighters.

 Question about recruiting?
 Email us at email@example.com

-Sooke Fire Rescue Service effectively and efficiently responds to and mitigates emergencies involving the rescue of persons, incidents of fire, unplanned releases of dangerous goods, and pre-hospital emergency medical incidents.
+The Sooke Fire Rescue Department effectively and efficiently responds to and mitigates emergencies involving the rescue of persons, incidents of fire, unplanned releases of dangerous goods, and pre-hospital emergency medical incidents.
 The department strives to provide community-based, customer-focused service to create a safe and comfortable environment for the residents of Sooke.
 We protect the District’s tax base and support economic development through extensive inspection, prevention, and enforcement programs.
 As well, education programs are aimed at eliminating fire and safety hazards in the home and workplace.
-Members of the Sooke Fire Rescue Service pride themselves on providing a very progressive service to residents in Sooke and the surrounding areas.
+Members of the Sooke Fire Rescue Department pride themselves on providing a very progressive service to residents in Sooke and the surrounding areas.

 Who Are We?